Reynolds Museum provides a variety of school field trip programs.

 We recommend that you:

-- Bring extra parent helpers to assist with the kite build
+• Bring parent helpers to assist with the kite build.

 Flight Ops